Due to how challenging cancer treatment is, scientists and physicians are always looking for innovative techniques to treat this debilitating disease.

 One of the fields that relatively managed to escape this loophole is radiation therapy.

-By developing advanced machines to target the tumor regardless of its location inside the body, we significantly reduced these side effects.
+We significantly reduced these side effects by developing advanced machines to target the tumor regardless of its location inside the body.

-In our previous articles, we covered how cancer can be treated with tumor removal and chemotherapy.
+Our previous articles covered how cancer can be treated with tumor removal and chemotherapy.
 Now, it’s time to talk about radiation therapy.

 Table Of Contents